tolauwae/phd-thesis/src/oop/oop.typ

 //
 //To evaluate the performance impact of out-of-place debugging, we analyze the execution time of remote action calls, and the communication overhead during debugging of a series of small programs with a heavy reliance on non-transferable resources.
 //The programs were taken from the official Arduino documentation's built-in examples.
-//These programs were selected because they are representative for typical IoT programs for microcontrollers, and they are well documented.
+//These programs were selected because they are representative for typical Internet of Things programs for microcontrollers, and they are well documented.
 //Furthermore, these small examples are often very often more non-transferable resource heavy than more complex programs, as they are used to demonstrate the capabilities of the microcontroller.
 //This means they present the worst case scenario for performance, and are therefore a good test case for the out-of-place debugger.
 //